Manage Templates and Releases with Folders

 - From the navigation pane, click Folders.

-- To add a new configuration, click
+- To add a new connection, click

-on the desired configuration type.
+next to the desired connection type.

 - Enter the required information and click Save.